Hreflang Tags: The Complete SEO Guide

 rel="alternate"-- signals this is an alternate version of the current pagehreflang="en-us"-- specifies the language (en) and optional region (us)href-- the absolute URL of that language/region variant

 Language codes follow ISO 639-1 (two-letter codes like en, fr, de).
 Region codes follow ISO 3166-1 alpha-2 (US, GB, DE).
 The region portion is case-insensitive -- en-US and en-us are both valid.
+The tag format is defined in RFC 5646.
+See the full hreflang language codes reference for common codes and gotchas.

 The full hreflang set